microsoft/live-share/docs/getting-started.md

 ## Joining a collaboration session

-After downloading and installing Visual Studio Live Share, follow these steps to join a collaboration session a collegue has sent you.
+After downloading and installing Visual Studio Live Share, follow these steps to join a collaboration session a colleague has sent you.

 1. **Start a discussion with the owner**